Control 1.10 — PowerShell Setup: Communication Compliance Monitoring

 Read the FSI PowerShell baseline first

 Before running any command in this playbook, read the PowerShell Authoring Baseline for FSI Implementations.
-It is the canonical source for module version pinning, sovereign-cloud (GCC / GCC High / DoD) endpoints, mutation safety (-WhatIf / SupportsShouldProcess), transcript capture, and SHA-256 evidence emission.
+It is the canonical source for module version pinning, mutation safety (-WhatIf / SupportsShouldProcess), transcript capture, and SHA-256 evidence emission.
 Snippets below assume you have already complied with that baseline.

 Scope of this file.
 PowerShell automation for Microsoft Purview Communication Compliance (CC) as it applies to Copilot, Agent Builder, and Copilot Studio agent communications.
 PowerShell coverage for CC is deliberately partial: